rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 3.1
 ```

 Notes: Functions can take no input arguments, like in the `get_pi()` example.
-In such case the result of the function will be always the same.
+In such a case, the result of the function will be always the same.

 You can specify as many input arguments as you wish.
 Also, arguments can have default values (like `digits_to_round=2`).
-This means that if you don't specify it's value in the function run, it will be taken from the default value.
+This means that if you don't specify its value in the function run, it will be taken from the default value.

-`digits_to_round` was used inside the `round()` function and specified the amount of numbers we want to keep after the coma.
-In the first run we didn't specify `digits_to_round`, so it was set to `2`.
-In the first run we set it to `1` in the function call.
+`digits_to_round` was used inside the `round()` function and specified the numbers we want to keep after the coma.
+In the first run, we didn't specify `digits_to_round`, so it was set to `2`.
+In the first run, we set it to `1` in the function call.

 ---